Marin Gillis, PhD, LPh

 Research Interests:

-• Developing minoritized and historically underrepresented early career medical academicians
+• Developing minoritized and historically underrepresented early career medical academicians.

-• Ethics of the commodification of women’s reproductive material
+• Ethics of the commodification of women’s reproductive material in biomedical science.

 Service to Profession:

-• Director-at-Large, Board of Directors, American Society of Bioethics and Humanities (ASBH), 2021-Present
+• Director-at-Large, Board of Directors, American Society of Bioethics and Humanities (ASBH), 2021-2024

 • Evaluator, Northwest Commission on Colleges and Universities (NWCCU), 2021-Present

-• Chair, Task Force on First Jobs in Academic Medicine, Group on Women in Medicine and Science (GWIMS), American Association of Medical Colleges (AAMC), 2017
+• Chair, Task Force on First Jobs in Academic Medicine, Group on Women in Medicine and Science (GWIMS), American Association of Medical Colleges (AAMC), 2017, 2024

 • Co-Chair, Scientific Review Committee, International Conference of Clinical Ethics Consultation, NUS Yong Loo Lin School of Medicine.
 Singapore, 2016-2017